 Along with the sights, great weather, and proximity to the beach, La Jolla has some of the consistently top-rated schools in the country.
 The walk score tends to be low, so expect to own a car and drive to wherever you need to go.
 This makes it a top contender for the best San Diego neighborhoods.
 The average rent for an apartment in La Jolla is about $2,409, while the median home value is about $1.48 million.

-Just southeast of downtown proper, North Park and South Park have become burgeoning centers of activity for hip, young locals, offering a unique mix of coffee shops, art venues, restaurants, boutiques, and more.
-The intersection at University Ave. and 30th Street acts as the center for North Park, a neighborhood that has quickly gained its claim to fame as the best beer neighborhood in the nation.
+Just southeast of downtown proper and central San Diego, and north of Chula Vista, North Park and South Park have become some of the best neighborhood centers of activity for hip, young locals, offering a unique mix of coffee shops, art venues, restaurants, boutiques, and more.
+The intersection at University Ave. and 30th Street acts as the center for North Park, a San Diego neighborhood that has quickly gained its claim to fame as the best beer neighborhood in the nation.
 It earned that title from the sheer amount and quality of small craft breweries in the area, including Toronado and Modern Times.

 Not to be outdone, South Park features plenty of its own craft beer spots, like Hamilton’s Tavern, along with plenty of unique shopping opportunities.
 The gem of South Park is the dining, which centers on restaurants that use local, seasonal organics and sustainable meats to create a cuisine and dining experience that is unique to the area.
 You can’t go wrong with virtually any restaurant in this area!